 The importance of family love for emotional wellbeing cannot be underestimated.
 The quality of family love experienced by a person affects them all the way from infancy through adolescence into adulthood.
 Love, as it occurs in the context of family, is unlike any other.
-Your family members are the people who you surround yourself with the most, who gives your life meaning, and who you would do anything for.
-They're the people that you can't live without.
-Who you turn to when something good or bad happens.
+Your family members are the people you surround yourself with the most, who give your life meaning, and who you would do anything for.
+They're the people that you can't live without, who you turn to when something good or bad happens.

 Of course, this is painting a perfect-sounding picture when no family is perfect.
 You may have a strained or negative relationship with your blood family or not have any living family that you know of, but that does not mean you can never experience positive family love.
 You may have past experiences where you received a lot of healthy family love but don't right now.
 If not, remember that you can always choose who your family is (at least when you're old enough to understand and make that choice).

 Research and anecdotal evidence show that family love can have a big impact on our emotional wellbeing.
 That impact can be either positive or negative, and effects of different things like our emotions and behaviors.

 A Harvard longitudinal study conducted by Waldinger, R.J. & Schulz, M.S.
-(2016) on a sample of 81 men found that, "warmer relationships with parents in childhood predict greater security of attachment to intimate partners in late life, and that this link is mediated in part by the degree to which individuals in midlife rely on emotion-regulatory styles that facilitate or inhibit close relationship connections."
-These findings highlight how childhood environment can impact individuals even as adults.
+(2016) on a sample of 81 men found that "warmer relationships with parents in childhood predict greater security of attachment to intimate partners in late life, and that this link is mediated in part by the degree to which individuals in midlife rely on emotion-regulatory styles that facilitate or inhibit close relationship connections."
+These findings highlight how the childhood environment can impact individuals even as adults.